rogerlew/usgs-regolith/Readme.md

 ----------------------------------
 - `title`        char,      Brief description of project, up to 224 characters
 - `trans_model`  char,      Alpha-numeric code to designate soil depth or transport model
-- Legal values of `trans_model`: DRS1, DRS2, DRS3, WNDX, LCSD, NSD, NSDA, NASD, or NDSD
+- Legal values of `trans_model`: ESD, PSD, CESD, LASD, LCSD, NSD, NSDA, NASD, or NDSD
 - `l_mode`       logical,   Switch between original mode and modified mode for the LCSD, NASD, NSDA, and NSD models.
 Original mode is based on analytical formulas derived by combining soil production models with sediment transport theory (Dietrich and others, 1995; Pelletier and Rasmussen, 2009).
 This mode is used for comparison with analytical solutions (to test program operation) as well as for mapping soil depth.
 Modified mode is based on slight adjustments to the original analytical formulas and and is available for mapping soil depths in digital representations of natural terrain.
 Modified mode computes soil depth distributions that may overcome some of the effects of small scale roughness in high-resolution DEMs without needing to smooth them.
 - `chan_thresh`  float,     Threshold (minimum) upslope contributing area at channel heads, >0.
 - `chan_depth`   float,     Average steady-state depth of alluvium in channels steeper than `0.1*theta_c` (based on our observations that alluvium in channels steeper than about 10&deg; is typically leq; 0.5 m).